MetaMask/SIPs/SIPS/sip-1.md

 All dates in the preamble MUST be in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.

+#### `sip` header

+Due to collision of numbers in open Pull Requests, the SIP number is now the GitHub number of the open Pull Request.

 #### `author` header

 A comma-separated list of the SIP authors.
 Each author MUST be written in the following format: `Name Surname <email> (@github-username)`.
 If the author wants to maintain anonymity, they MAY provide only the username instead of their name and surname.
 The e-mail and github username are optional and MAY be provided.
 At least one of the authors MUST have a Github username provided in order to be notified of the changes concerning their SIP.